google/go-github/CONTRIBUTING.md

 * If a PR involves bug fixes, it should certainly include a unit test (or tests) that demonstrates the bug - without the PR changes, the new unit test would fail, but with the included PR changes, the new test(s) pass.
+* When possible, try to make smaller, focused PRs (which are easier to review and easier for others to understand).

 ## Code Comments